DaforLynx/ranger-ttrpg/Rulebook.md

 Each Ranger has a supply of coffee beans which is replenished after every mission.
 This is represented by a coffee count of 3 per player.
 At the beginning of each day, the party decides who will donate enough of their bean stash to make a full pot (in other words, one party member must decrease their coffee count by one).
 Drinking coffee at the beginning of the day gives the Ranger one Rush (explained below).
 If, for whatever reason, a Ranger goes without coffee in the morning, they must roll a WIT check.
-If they fail, they are tired and grumpy for the whole day, suffering a -1 to their highest stat (choose one if there's multiple).
+If they fail, they are tired and grumpy for the whole day, suffering a -1 to their highest stat (choose one if there's multiple options).
 ### Rush
 Rush is given to players by the Narrator at various points in the game.
 All Rush wears off by the morning.
 It is given:
 - When a player's Ranger drinks coffee in the morning.
 - When one or more players make an incredibly immersive in-character roleplay moment.
 - When a player makes a deeply clever and surprising action.
-- Whenever the Narrator damn wants.
+- Whenever the Narrator wants.

 Rush can be used by players whenever *any* die has been rolled to:
-- give a +1 or -1 bonus/penalty to the roll
+- Give a +1 or -1 bonus/penalty to the roll.
-- reroll the die and use either the higher or lower value between the original roll and the reroll
+- Reroll the die and use either the higher or lower value between the original roll and the reroll.
 # Animal Companions
 If a player so chooses, they may spend 4 RP on an animal companion at character creation and at any point between missions during the campaign.
 A player can have as many animal companions as they want, but they are solely the player's responsibility.
 Animal companions may also be given as part of a mission or story, the stats of which are decided by the Narrator.
 Animal companions share Rush with their owner and can use it in all the same ways.
 They act during the players' turn and do *not* have to act at the same time as their owner.
-They share all combat rules with players except for stealth; it is not a given that they are undetectable.
+They share all combat rules with players except for stealth; it is not a given that they are ever undetectable.
 An animal companion can be any creature of reasonable size plausible to the setting. *Ask the Narrator*.
 Choose either a **small** or **large** creature, then give them a talent from the lists below.
 ### Small
-*Less than the size of a labrador*
+*Less than the size of a labrador retriever*
 Core stat bonus: WIT +2
 Movement per action: 4 spaces
 Hitpoints: 1